 Juan Valles, President

-Juan Valles is a staff attorney at the Children's Law Center of California representing children in the Los Angeles County foster care system.
+Juan Valles is a supervising attorney at the Children's Law Center of California representing children in the Los Angeles County foster care system.
 Juan holds a Juris Doctor from the Fordham University School of Law and an MBA from Loyola Marymount University.
 Prior to his legal career, Juan advised undergraduate students at various California universities, including his undergraduate alma mater of the University of California, Berkeley.
 Juan sits on the boards of two other non-profit groups: St. Mark's Episcopal Church in Downey, California, and Tricklebee Café in Milwaukee, Wisconsin.
 He and his husband, Raúl, share a home in City Terrace, just east of Downtown Los Angeles.

 Jennie Pasquarella, Board Member